HMS Somerset (F82): 2001–2010

-2011–present
+2011–2021

 On 3 May 2012, she began a refit at the Devonport Royal Dockyard operated by the Babcock International Group.
 The refit was expected to take nine months.
 She took part in Exercise Joint Warrior 2013.
 In January 2015, Somerset took part in the search for the crew of the Cyprus-registered cement carrier Cemfjord, which had capsized in the Pentland Firth.

 On 23 April 2015, with the Border Force cutter Valiant, she intercepted the Tanzanian-registered tug Hamal in the North Sea about 100 mi off Aberdeen, leading to the seizure of more than three tons of cocaine, believed to be at the time the single largest seizure of a Class A drug in the UK.
 In Autumn 2015, she carried out security patrols in support of the European Heads of Government meeting in Malta.
 In November 2015, Somerset visited Valencia - the first Royal Navy ship to do so in a number of years.
 While there, she met a delegation led by Juan Carlos Valderrama Zurián, the Central Government Representative for the Valencia region, and hosted a lunch to thank representatives of various Armed Forces charities for their work.
 In December 2015, she returned to port after performing guard duties at the 2015 CHOGM.

 In March 2016, as the Russian destroyer Vice-Admiral Kulakov, a tanker and a tug entered the United Kingdom's exclusive economic zone, they were intercepted and escorted by Somerset.
 Somerset was again tasked with escorting a Russian vessel in May 2017 when she monitored the Kilo-class submarine Krasnodar as it transited the English Channel.
 Somerset was awarded the 'Fleet Frigate Effectiveness Trophy' for 2017.
 A Royal Navy press release said; "HMS Somerset has been awarded the accolade for being the most successful and versatile of all of the Royal Navy’s frigates, which are widely considered to be the workhorses of the fleet."

+Somerset began a major upgrade in November 2018 and officially returned to service in March 2022.